UtsavPrajapati/SignLanguage-Interpreter/README.md

 # SignLanguage-Interpreter

-Our 3rd Year 1sem Project carried onto the 2nd sem.
+Our 3rd Year 1sem, Kathmandu University Project carried onto the 2nd sem.
 Mainly used background substraction and countour extraction for image processing

 Localization into nepali (library in repo)